Tuesday 3 July 2018

 • For the Frugal or those not worried about fat, replace chicken thighs with standard minced turkey and use pork shoulder & belly rather than pork fillet.
 Leave out the pistachios; reduce or leave out the strips of chicken

-• There is no reason why a version of this terrine with beef replacing pork and pastrami replacing bacon shouldn't work, though the spicing may need to be changed.
+• There is no reason why a version of this terrine with beef or duck replacing pork and pastrami replacing bacon shouldn't work, though the spicing may need to be changed.

 First courses/canapes on NavBar/Recipes II (near bottom of page)